defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 The Ministry of Defence is implementing Secure by Design in all top level budgets and arm’s length bodies.

-All technology and services that handle Defence data must be Secure by Design.
+All technology and services that handle Defence data must follow Secure by Design.
 This includes projects delivered by suppliers.

 ### What you need to do

 Your team is responsible for managing cyber security risks and doing self assessments.
 You do not have to apply for security accreditation that lasts for a period of time.

-To be Secure by Design, your team needs to:
+For your technology or service to be secure, your team needs to:

 - consider cyber security from the start
 - choose appropriate security frameworks and controls